 Earth Overshoot Day

-In 8 Months, Humanity Exhausts Earth's Budget for the Year
+In less than 8 Months, Humanity exhausts Earth's budget for the year

 Just as a bank statement tracks income against expenditures, Global Footprint Network measures humanity’s demand for and supply of natural resources and ecological services.
 And the data is sobering.
 Global Footprint Network estimates that approximately every eight months, we demand more renewable resources and C02 sequestration than what the planet can provide for an entire year.

-Earth Overshoot Day, a concept originally developed by Global Footprint Network partner and U.K. think tank new economics foundation, is the annual marker of when we begin living beyond our means in a given year.
+Earth Overshoot Day is the annual marker of when we begin living beyond our means in a given year.
 While only a rough estimate of time and resource trends, Earth Overshoot Day is as close as science can be to measuring the gap between our demand for ecological resources and services, and how much the planet can provide.

 The Cost of Ecological Overspending